Skip to main content

 Penmon Priory under darkening stormy summer skies with the original dovecote in the foreground

-Aberlleiniog, Llangoed and Penmon
+Aberlleiniog, Llangoed and Penmon: explore

 Penmon Priory under darkening stormy summer skies with the original dovecote in the foreground